 Clean Room Testing Environment

 In addition to establishing room controls, those who perform the tests must wear sterile gowns and sterile gloves to keep the room conditions as aseptic as possible to prevent accidental contamination of the samples/broths when setting up the testing.
-Routine environmental monitoring (air and surface monitoring) of the room and personnel involved should be conducted during testing and on a routine on-going basis.
+Routine environmental monitoring (air and surface monitoring) of the room and personnel involved should be conducted during testing and on a routine ongoing basis.

-Sterility Test Method Suitability (Bacteriostasis/Fungistasis)
+Sterility Testing Method Suitability (Bacteriostasis/Fungistasis)

 The suitability broths are then incubated for not more than 5 days at the specified temperatures previously mentioned for each broth.
 If clearly visible growth of the microorganisms is obtained after the incubation, visually comparable to that in the control vessel without sample, either the product possesses no antimicrobial activity under the conditions of the test, or such activity is satisfactorily eliminated.

-At CPT, we have everything needed to not only carry out Sterility Testing, but execute it to the highest standard.
+At CPT℠, we have everything needed to not only carry out Sterility Testing but execute it to the highest standard.
 We perform both membrane filtration and direct immersion for pharmaceuticals and medical devices in our sterility clean room with aseptic conditions, HEPA filtration and our gowning system.

-Why Choose CPT for your Sterility Testing?
+Why Choose CPT℠ for your Sterility Testing?